zorg2044/BoringCrewServices/README.md

 - Resurfaced: PBR Texture Support
 - Habtech and Tantares: International Space Station parts

+Additional credits

-NDS Docking Port from Benjee10SharedAssets.
+- NDS Docking Port from Benjee10SharedAssets.
 Copyright Benedict Jewer, All Rights Reserved.
 Used with permission.

-Engine sounds from KW Rocketry by Kickasskyle and Winston, licensed CC-BY-NC-SA.
+- Engine sounds from KW Rocketry by Kickasskyle and Winston, licensed CC-BY-NC-SA.